NVIDIA/nim-deploy/cloud-service-providers/azure/aks/prerequisites/README.md

 # Pre-requirement

-The keys to create Azure Kubernetes Service (AKS) for NIM is to create proper GPU nodepool because NIM not work on ALL GPU, only A100, H100, L40S and A10.
-The proper GPU nodepool should have GPU driver meet NIM minimum requirement.
+The GPU nodepool should have GPU and GPU driver meet NIM minimum requirement.
 This is only achievable via a preview cli extension.

 Following is the detail instructions to install from a bash.

 ## Install Azure CLI